colinking/budgeteer/README.md

 # budgeteer
-✨ Make Budget Management Magical 🎩
+✨ Make Budget Management Magical

-## Setup

-You'll need to install the `protoc` protobuf compiler.

-macOS: run `brew install protobuf`.

-For Windows or Linux, see [the protoc installation page](http://google.github.io/proto-lens/installing-protoc.html).

 ### Configuring localhost for HTTPS

-You need to configure your browser to trust a self-generated HTTPs certificate, because this gRPC library relies on HTTP/2.
+You need to configure your browser to trust a self-generated HTTPs certificate, because this project uses gRPC over HTTP/2.

 macOS: run `make install-certs-mac`.

 For Windows or Linux, run `make certs` to generate the required certificates, then install them in your default browser.

-## Stack

-Wrap backend and app in Dockerfiles.
-Deploy to Heroku?

 ## References